decentralized-identity/linked-vp/spec/spec.md

 _This section is non-normative_

 DID documents and verifiable credentials are highly structured, it is expected that any linked verifiable credential will be indexed.
-Therefore, holders are strongly advised not to link verifiable credentials that contain personally identifying data or data that can be used to correlate and track them.
-In addition, a verifiable credential contains the identifier of the issuer that could also be de-anonymized and tracked by the linked credential.
+Therefore, [holders][holder] are _RECOMMENDED_ not to link verifiable credentials that contain personally identifying data or data that can be used to correlate and track them.
+In addition, a verifiable credential contains the identifier of the [issuer][issuer] that could also be de-anonymized and tracked by the linked credential.

 ### Selective Disclosure

 _This section is non-normative_

-A holder might want to withhold information that is part of Verifiable Credentials that they want to link publicly.
-Issuers are advised to support selective disclosure in issued credentials to grant holders the ability to make fine-grained decisions about what information shall become publicly available.
+A [holder][holder] might want to withhold information that is part of Verifiable Credentials that they want to link publicly.
+[Issuers][issuer] are _RECOMMENDED_ to support selective disclosure in issued credentials to grant [holders][holder] the ability to make fine-grained decisions about what information shall become publicly available.

 ## Security Considerations